 Self-Employed Income Support Scheme (SEISS)

 Support available: Grants to self-employed individuals whose businesses have been impacted by coronavirus.
-The scheme has been extended to cover periods November 2020 to January 2021 (third grant) and February 2021 to April 2021 (fourth grant).
+The scheme has been extended to cover periods February 2021 to April 2021 (fourth grant) and May 2021 to September 2021 (fifth grant).